sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - With this, all the traffic that is supposed to go to the gateway from the machine, and the other way around, will go through our machine first, and only then forwarded to the real target.
 A packet capturing tool like tcpdump or wireshark will be able to read the data that was intended for the victim.

 ### 131. What is a ***DNS Rebinding Attack***?
 This attack mainly targets home users.
 Home users who haven't changed their router's default password fall prey to this attack.
 The victim may accidentally visit an attacker's website that has a javascript in the background which uses a default set of credentials for router models.
-Once authenticated, the attacker may create an alternate account incase the default credentials are changed to revisit and control the victim again.
+Once authenticated, the attacker may create an alternate account in case the default credentials are changed to revisit and control the victim again.

 ### 132. Can you list the available network routing protocols?
 - Distance Vector Protocol Routing. (_better suited for smaller networks_)